Min. time required: 4:00

 Best season for the Bernina Express Copy link to clipboard

-The best seasons are early January to late February, late April to late June and mid September to early November.
+In my view, the best seasons are early January to late February, late April to late June and mid September to early November.
 You'll see a wonderful variation in scenery: from snow on the mountains to blossoming or coloring nature.

-But, any season can be great if the sky is clear enough to enjoy the views:
+Any season can be great if the sky is clear enough to enjoy the views:

-• In summer (July to September), it's the flowers and the Mediterranean atmosphere in the Poschiavo valley that make this journey attractive.
+• In summer (July to September), it's the flowers and the Mediterranean atmosphere in the Poschiavo Valley that make this journey attractive.

 • During fall (October to November) you'll see autumn colours in the deciduous trees of the Albula valley and the conifers of the Engadine.
 There can be snow on the mountains too.